xvillaneau/adventofcode-python/aoc_2019/docs/day_03.md

 This works by assigning each `point` to `start` after every step, so that `start` is assigned to the last point of the segment when the inner loop ends.
 That way, the next call of `segment_path` starts at the correct position.

 We're also storing the positions in a set.
 Sets are different from lists in that they are unordered, do not allow duplicates, and can only store hashable objects.
-The upside is that membership testing (`a in b`) is extremely fast!
-Unlike lists where testing if one contains an element grows linearly in time with the list's size.
+They are also less memory-efficient than lists.
+The upside is that the complexity of membership testing (`a in b`) is fast and constant, no matter how large the set is!
+This is unlike lists where membership testing grows linearly in time with the list's size.

 Because we are using sets, finding the intersections between the two paths is now a piece of cake: